Mercedes-Benz TPMS Wheel Sensor Missing

 Tire Pressure Monitoring System (TPMS)

-TPMS helps us to travel safely and have a safe ride.
-From time to time, the battery of the TPMS sensor tends to discharge, and the sensor has to be replaced.
-The average battery life of a TPMS sensor is around 7-10 years.
-You can’t usually replace the battery itself, so you must replace the TPMS sensor.
+TPMS helps us have a safe ride and travel efficiently.
+However, the tire sensor battery occasionally tends to run out, and the sensor has to be replaced.
+The average battery lifespan of a tire sensor is around 7-10 years.
+You can’t usually replace the battery itself, so you must replace the tire sensor completely.

 These are some possible causes why the Mercedes-Benz TPMS light is on: